ml-electron-project/pcNN_solid/README.md

 # pcNN_solid
-VASP version of pcNN XC functional.
+Add-on to install pcNN XC functional into VASP source code.

 This add-on is available only to owners of a valid VASP license.

 ## requirements